turingschool/curriculum-site/module4/projects/capstone/evaluation.md

   * Seeks clarification when requirements or tasks are unclear
   * Demonstrates active listening skills during team discussions and meetings
   * Shows willingness to help team members when they encounter difficulties
+  * Transparently communicates blockers and seeks help when appropriate
 - **Approaching Expectations:**
   * Updates the project board about once per day
   * Provides constructive and actionable feedback on at least 2 pull requests
-  * Ineffective time boxing: Spends too much time trying to figure things out on their own before asking for help
+  * Ineffective time boxing: Spends too much time trying to figure things out on their own before asking for help or struggles to communicate blockers and seek help in a timely manner
 - **Below Expectations:**
   * Updates project board less than once per day
   * Provides constructive and actionable feedback on 1 or fewer pull requests